Files

 Any data written to an existing domain field is, by default, inserted as normal.
 As the table already exists, its attribute(s) will already be associated with the required domain and there is no need to set any parameter to define this connection.

 However, if you wish to validate incoming data – for instance, compare it to a domain definition to ensure it has valid attribute values – then you must set the writer parameter “Validate Features to Write” to Yes.
-If the validation parameter is set to No, the data would pass into the Geodatabase without error, despite the fact that some data values may not meet domain rules.
+If the validation parameter is set to No, the data will pass into the Geodatabase without error, even though some data values may not meet domain rules.

 Scenario 2: Writing to a new table using an existing domain

-When creating a new table that is to use an existing domain, the attribute that needs to be associated with a domain should be given the data type coded_domain or range_domain (depending on its type) in the schema definition.
+When creating a new table that uses an existing domain, the attribute associated with a domain should be given the data type coded_domain or range_domain (depending on its type) in the schema definition.
 One would then click the Edit button in the attribute width field and enter the name of the existing domain in the "Domain Name" section.

 Limitations

-There are a few limitations in regard to domain writing.
+There are a few limitations regarding domain writing.

-Firstly, it is not possible to write to an existing table and to either create an association with an existing domain or create an entirely new domain.
-That is because this association is wrapped up in the table definition, and an existing table definition cannot be changed by FME.
-You would need to drop the existing table and re-create it entirely in order to be able to do this.
+Firstly, it is impossible to write to an existing table and either create an association with an existing domain or create an entirely new domain.
+This association is wrapped up in the table definition, and FME cannot change an existing table definition.
+You would need to drop the existing table and re-create it entirely to be able to do this.

 Secondly, for the same reason stated above, creating a domain is a one-off translation.
-You would set the data type to coded_domain/range_domain for the initial process, but subsequent loads of the data should be done with the data type changed back the actual type of data (char, integer, etc.)
+You would set the data type to coded_domain/range_domain for the initial process, but subsequent data loads should be done with the data type changed back to the actual data type (char, integer, etc.)

-Finally, it is not possible to create a domain dynamically (i.e. the domain definition should be manually defined prior to execution and not defined during the workspace process).
+Finally, it is not possible to create a domain dynamically (i.e., the domain definition should be manually defined before execution and not defined during the workspace process).

-The following example demonstrates Scenario 2: Writing to a new table and using an existing domain through the use of a template.
+The following example demonstrates Scenario 2: Writing to a new table and using an existing domain through a template.

 Requirements

-The Esri Geodatabase (File Geodb) reader/writer used in the following example requires that a licensed version of ArcGIS be available to the user.
-For more information on required ArcGIS license levels, please see Required ArcGIS License Types for FME Geodatabase Formats.
+The Esri Geodatabase (File Geodb) reader/writer used in the following example requires a licensed version of ArcGIS to be available to the user.
+For more information on needed ArcGIS license levels, please see Comparison of Esri-Based Readers and Writers in FME.

 Video